istio/istio/doc/rule-dsl.md

     httpStatus: 400
 ```

-### Route Rule Evaluation <a id="route-rule-evaluation"></a>
+## Route Rule Evaluation <a id="route-rule-evaluation"></a>

-Whenever the routing story for a particular microservice is purely weight base,
+Whenever the routing story for a particular microservice is purely weight based,
-it can be specified in a single rule, as in the previous example.
+it can be specified in a single rule, as shown in the [route.weight](#route-weight) example.
 When, on the other hand, other crieria (e.g., requests from a specific user) are being used to route traffic,
 more than one rule will be needed to specify the routing.
 This is where the rule `precedence` field must be set to make sure that the rules are evaluated in the right order.